Union Pass Evacuation

 - A place outside of your neighborhood in case you can’t return to the area of your home.

-If an Evacuation Alert is in effect and you are warned that a wildfire is threatening your area:
+If a Level 1 “Be Ready” Evacuation Alert is in effect and you are warned that a wildfire is threatening your area:

 - Back your car into the garage or park in an open space facing the direction of escape.
 Shut doors and roll up windows.
-Leave a second set of keys in the ignition.
+Leave a second set of keys in your pocket, not the ignition.
 Place your valuables in the car ahead of time.

 - Arrange temporary housing at a friend or relative’s home outside the threatened area in case the evacuation is longer than expected.

-If you’re sure you have time, take these steps to protect your home:
+If you’re sure you have time during a Level 1 “Be Ready” Evacuation Alert, take these steps to protect your home:

 - Close windows, vents, Venetian blinds or non-combustible window coverings and heavy drapes.
 Be sure to remove any combustible materials from near the windows to prevent radiant heat from igniting them.